The Blessed Lord said, “anasritah karma-phalam

 yunjato yogam atmanah – As a lamp kept in a windless place does not flicker, such is the simile thought of the Yogi and knowers of Yoga whose mind is under control and who is engaged in concentration on the Self.

-pasyann atmani tusyati – When the mind is restrained through the practice of Yoga gets withdrawn, at that time one remains contented and becomes delighted just by seeing and experiencing the Self by the self.
+pasyann atmani tusyati – When the mind is restrained and gets withdrawn through the practice of Yoga, then at that time one remains contented and becomes delighted just by seeing and experiencing the Self by the self.

 sukham atyantikam yat tad